Skip to content

 Feel

 • Examine the child’s unaffected hand first and keep the child chatting throughout the exam.
-It helps reduce the child’s anxiety and allows the child to build trust in you.
+This will help reduce the child’s anxiety and allow the child to build trust in you.

 • Remember to examine the whole hand.
-It is important to develop a systematic approach to the examination of the hand, including palpation of the wrist, carpal bones (including anatomical snuff box and scaphoid tubercle), metacarpals, metacarpophalangeal joints (MCPJs), phalanges, proximal interphalangeal joints (PIPJs) and distal interphalangeal joints (DIPJs).
-Systematic palpation of the entire hand can help localise underlying fractures and concomitant injuries.
+It is important to develop a systematic approach to hand examination, including palpation of the wrist, carpal bones (including the anatomical snuff box and scaphoid tubercle), metacarpals, metacarpophalangeal joints (MCPJs), phalanges, proximal interphalangeal joints (PIPJs), and distal interphalangeal joints (DIPJs).
+Systematic palpation of the entire hand can help localise underlying fractures and injuries.

 • Evaluate and document neurovascular status.